KosmasDev/dbt-task-jaffle-shop/README.md

 GRANT create schema ON DATABASE dbt_analytics TO ROLE analyser;
 ```

-> [!NOTE]
+> [!TIP]
-> In this project, both the source tables and the model-generated tables are stored in the same database: dbt_analytics.
-If the source tables were located in a different database, additional privileges would need to be granted to the `analyser` role to ensure it has access to that database.
+> If the source tables were located in a different database, additional privileges would need to be granted to the `analyser` role to ensure it has access to that database.
 For example, if the source tables were saved under a database `source_db` schema `raw`, we should run the following commands.
 > ```sql
 > GRANT import privileges ON DATABASE source_db TO ROLE analyser;
 > GRANT usage ON SCHEMA source_db.raw TO ROLE analyser;
-> GRANT select on all tables IN SCHEMA source_db.raw TO ROLE analyser;
+> GRANT SELECT ON all tables IN SCHEMA source_db.raw TO ROLE analyser;
 > ```

 ### Set up a dbt Cloud Account